What to Do in Your First 24 Hours in Kyoto: Itinerary for First-Time Visitors

 Kiyomizu-dera

-Visit the main temple and the three secondary halls—Amida-do, Okuno-in, and Shaka-do.
-After you’re down, slink down to see Otowa Waterfall plunging into the streams below.
-Join locals and take a small sip of the water.
-It’s supposedly endowed with special healing abilities.
+After you’re done exploring the temple grounds, I’d recommend slinking down to see Otowa Waterfall plunging into the streams below.
+Join the locals and take a small sip of the water.
+It’s supposedly endowed with special healing abilities!

-If your travel schedule allows, visit Kiyomizu-dera in spring or autumn, two of the best times to visit Kyoto.
 In spring, you’ll witness an eruption of cherry blossoms around the temple.
-Or in visit in fall to watch the autumn colours envelop Kyoto from above.
+In the fall, you’ll get to watch the autumn colors envelop Kyoto from above.

 Maruyama Park

 While wandering around Maruyama Park, don’t miss out on Yasaka Shrine.
-The shrine sits in the park’s western fringes, bordering the city.
-Dating back over a millennium, Yasaka Shrine is one of the most popular shrines in Kyoto.
+The shrine sits on the park’s western fringes, bordering the city.

-Visiting this Zen Buddhist temple complex could while away several hours.
-On the grounds, you’ll sift through temples, stone paths, and rock and pond gardens.
-The temple always leaves its visitors spirited.
+At a languid pace, visiting this Zen Buddhist temple complex could while away several hours.
+Exploring the grounds, I sifted through its beautiful temples, stone paths, and rock and pond gardens.
+Every corner delivered yet another surprise!

 Nanzen-ji

 Walking the temple grounds at Nanzen-ji is free.
 Expect to pay to enter the individual halls and temples of the complex.
+(In my opinion, it’s well worth the small fee.)

 Philosopher's Walk

 If there’s one thing that everyone knows about Kyoto, it’s that the city is jam-packed with temples.
-With only one day in Kyoto though, you’re limited on how many you’ll be able to fit in.
+With only one day in Kyoto, though, you’re limited on how many you’ll be able to fit in.

 Ginkaku-ji Temple